 This recipe works best with quick oats.
 The small oats soften when they absorb the moisture from the dates.
 The oats add texture and provide structure for these cookies.

-The cookies can be stored in the fridge for a few days or in the freezer for a few months.
+The cookies can be stored in an airtight container in the fridge for a few days or in the freezer for a few months.
 I prefer storing them in the freezer.
 They are soft and chewy straight out of the freezer but you can also let them sit at room temperature for a few minutes which will let them soften a little.

-- Unlike most baking recipes, there is a lot of flexibility with the measurements for this recipe.
+- Unlike most baking recipes, there is a lot of flexibility with the measurements with these nut free no bake cookies.
 If you end up adding a little too much of one ingredient, you can easily fix it by increasing the other ingredients.
 You can also adjust the ingredient quantities to suit your personal taste preferences.

 - Your dough should be dry but sticky enough that if you press some of it together between your fingers, it sticks.
 However, you don’t want it to be so sticky that you are unable to roll it into a ball or shape it.
 Keep in mind that the oats will soak in the moisture from the dates and soften further.
 When this happens, your dough will become softer and stickier.